deltamodders/modding-standard/README.md

     └── (any needed patch file)
 ```
 ## License
 This standard is licensed under a modified version of the EUPL, _EUPL-1.2-DELTAMOD_.
-Read it [here](./LICENSE.txt)
+Read it [here](./LICENSE.txt).

+**TLDR: The license allows Deltamod makers to remove your right to use the standard.**